ozen-m/SPT-ContinuousLoadAmmo/README.md

 ### Recommended Mods
 Mods that alter loading speed, to balance at your own preference.

-**Disclaimer:** I will not be held responsible for any injuries that may occur, including but not limited to - tripping over obstacles, bumping into walls, falling into a pit, etc., whilst loading ammo.
+**Disclaimer:** I will not be held responsible for any injuries that may occur, including but not limited to - tripping over obstacles, bumping into walls, falling into a pit, dying from a scav, etc., whilst loading ammo.
 Please proceed with caution and watch your step.